 The work of the fellowship enables students to contribute to the effort of advancing and addressing legal issues in policing and public safety.
 It provides students an opportunity to develop their research, writing, management and presentation skills through practical real world research.
 Students will focus on policing issues in their local community, while also contributing to the national conversation on policing.

 The Fellowship Director will select up to 20 students to take part in the fellowship.
-From May 2025 through April 2026, Fellows will research a topic related to policing (to be determined in coordination with the Director) and connect with police and interest groups in their community.
+From May 2026 through April 2027, Fellows will research a topic related to policing (to be determined in coordination with the Director).
+Fellows will also be encouraged to build connections with police and interest groups in their community.
+The 2026-2027 cohort of fellows will have a choice of which fellowship project they will complete – (1) a research paper, (2) a community-based project, or (3) developing an educational online module.

 Applicants are not expected to have any prior experience; the only requirement is the successful completion of their 1L year.